alinex/node-util/README.md

 Multiple modes can be used with space as separator:

-* `CLONE` - clone object and all extenders before extending, keeps the resulting objects untouched
+* `CLONE` - clone object and all extenders before extending, keeps the resulting objects untouched (works only globally)
+* `ARRAY_CONCAT` - (default) if no other array-mode set, will concat additional elements
 * `ARRAY_REPLACE` - for all arrays, replace the previouse array completely instead of extending them
 * `ARRAY_OVERWRITE` - overwrite the same index instead of extending the array

-Also it is possible to replace the previous settings on demand.
-Therefore the first element in the array should be 'CLEANUP_BEFORE' or if an object the property 'CLENUP_BEFORE' should be set to true.
+* `OBJECT_EXTEND` - (default) if no other object-mode given, will add/replace
+  properties with the new ones
+* `OBJECT_REPLACE` - will always replace the object completely with the new one, if the keys are different

+This mode may also be changed on any specific element by giving a different mode just for this operation in the extending element itself.
+Therefore an array should has the mode as first element or an object as an attribute.

 __Example:__